Beauty9527/NmTHC/README.md

-# NMTHC
+# NmTHC
-NMTHC：A hybrid error correction method based on a gener-ative Neural Machine Translation model
+NmTHC：A hybrid error correction method based on a generative Neural Machine Translation model with transfer learning

 run the sh file "run_nmthc.sh"  to correct the long reads